An interview with the lovely folk over at ManyBooks.net

 What are you working on right now?

-I'm finishing up on my debut full-length novel, 'Girl Island', which is out in the Autumn.
-It's a Young Adult / New Adult adventure/romance about a group of teenage girls who are stranded on a deserted island in the 1990s and it deals with themes of loneliness/isolation, toxic femininity, and the different elements of a woman.
+I'm finishing up on my debut full-length novel, 'Girl Island', which is out later this year.
+It's a Young Adult adventure about a group of teenage girls who are stranded on a deserted island in the 1990s and it deals with themes of loneliness/isolation, toxic femininity, and the different elements of a woman.
 A beta reader described it as "'Lord of the Flies' meets 'Mean Girls'" and I honestly think that's just the best short description I could ever think of!

 I'm also writing another historical romance novella this year - I'm planning a series of books about young historical women who haven't had part (or all) of their stories told as yet.
-Plus I'm working on another Young Adult / New Adult novel for next year, exploring similar themes/topics as those in 'Girl Island'.
+Plus I'm working on another Young Adult novel for next year, exploring similar themes and topics as those in 'Girl Island'.

 Where can our readers discover more of your work or interact with you?

 'Born of the Sea' is my debut published fiction, so check that out first and foremost.
-If you like my style, you can preorder 'Girl Island' on Amazon, which will be released in October.
+If you like my style, you can preorder 'Girl Island' on Amazon, which will be released at the end of the year.
 If you join my mailing list at www.kate-castle.com I will send you any news and the occasional freebie.
 I'm also on pretty much all social media @katecastlebooks.
 I absolutely love to hear from my readers, so please do get in touch!